I have wanted this feature for years. Now, Grammarly Desktop for Mac integrates with many native Apple apps.

-Surprisingly, I can’t say that I have found any untoward bugs or annoyances.
+Surprisingly, I can’t say that I have found too many untoward bugs or annoyances.

-I’m not sure, but perhaps there is a little extra jumping around when using the browser extension.
+I’m not sure, but perhaps there is a little extra jumping around, especially when using the browser extension.

 But I only experience this occasionally when using Grammarly with my WordPress editor.

 However, there has always been a little jumping with the browser extension, so I can’t be sure it’s due to the app.

 If you add scripts or code to your writing, Grammarly can sometimes cause problems.
 It’s always better to add any code after you have finished a grammar check.

 If you have a subscription already, then adding the desktop feature is free.
 But if you don’t, the annual price of $144.00 might be an issue for you.